Code of Ethics

 AseBio’s fundamental mission is to foster development of an innovative, dynamic, biotechnology-based industry in Spain.

 AseBio advocates a legal, regulatory and supervisory environment based on scientific criteria that is transparent and consistent.

-At AseBio, we have made it our responsibility to address society’s ethical concerns and use dialog to foster mutual understanding around those concerns, including ones based on cultural or religious issues.
+At AseBio, we have made it our responsibility to address society’s ethical concerns and use dialogue to foster mutual understanding around those concerns, including ones based on cultural or religious issues.

 This Code of Ethics is for any stakeholders interested in the biotechnology sector who would like to know more about the basic ethical values that underpin our work.
 All AseBio members share these fundamental ethical values.